zar-nicolas20/GlyphsApp-Package-Install/README.md

    sh GlyphsScriptsConfi.sh
    ```

-5. At the begining of the installation you will be asked for the user password.
+5. At the begining of the installation, you will be asked for the user password.
 Type the password in order to have privilegies to write `/private/etc/cron.d/sync_git_repos`
 6. Forget of keeping updating the repositories, but if you want to be able to update them, so you only need to run:

    ```